 How Is Caffeine Removed from Decaf Coffee?

 There are three primary methods used for the decaffeination process.
 All three methods either water soak or steam the green coffee beans to make them swell and get their “pores” to open up.
-This opening up allows the coffee then to be removed using one of these methods:
+This opening up allows the caffeine then to be removed using one of these methods:

 This is one of the most widely used methods of decaffeinating coffee.
 Over the years a few different types of solvents have been used for this process.
 Unfortunately, quite a few of these solvents were toxic with negative health results.
 Because of this they are no longer in use.
 The two common solvents used today are methylene chloride and ethyl acetate.
 The FDA has approved both of these solvents for use, but many people still maintain a legitimate concern of negative effects from these solvents.

 Many companies that use ethyl acetate still misleadingly label their coffee as “naturally-decaffeinated” because ethyl acetate is a solvent that occurs in nature.
 However, the methyl acetate that is used in decaffeination is a synthetic variety of this solvent rather than the natural form.
 Don’t be fooled the next time you see a “naturally-decaffeinated” label.

 Here at Javataza we have stayed away from decaf beans that used the solvent-based method in an effort to be quality, environmentally, and health conscious.

 This is the most recent method of decaffeination.
 It utilizes CO2 in place of chemical solvents and is a bit more targeted in what it releases from the caffeine.
 In this method, the green coffee beans are placed into a sealed stainless-steel extraction vessel that is injected with liquid CO2 at a high pressure.
 This pressure extracts the caffeine and the C02 along with the caffeine is transferred to another container.